-Where $g_s = 2$ in Dirac mechanics, but is slightly larger due to Quantum Electrodynamics effects, μ_B is the Bohr magnetron and s is the electron spin.
-The z component of the electron magnetic moment is

-Where, m_s is the spin quantum number.
+where $g_s = 2$ in Dirac mechanics, but is slightly larger due to Quantum Electrodynamics effects, μ_B is the Bohr magneton and s is the electron spin.
+The z component of the electron magnetic moment is where, m_s is the spin quantum number.

-The total magnetic dipole moment due to orbital angular momentum is given by
+The total magnetic dipole moment due to orbital angular momentum is given by where, μ_B is the Bohr magneton.